LEAD-FREE REPLACEMENT BRONZE ALLOYS

-The bronze alloys which are described as tin bronzes have long been recognized for their low lead content (less than .25% lead) and high strength characteristics.
+The bronze alloys which are described as tin bronzes have long been recognized for their low lead content (less than 0.25% lead) and high strength characteristics.
 These alloys from C90300 through C91000 and C91300 are not materially different than those produced more than 3,500 years ago in Europe and China.
 These high tin bronze alloys are strong and have high wear resistance and low friction resistance, which make them ideal for bearings, as well as in valves and fittings where pressure tightness is necessary.
 In today’s world, these proven alloys are all green with their low-lead content.

-C89520,or Envirobrass II, is a lead-free metal alloy created with the concern in mind that water delivery systems should not interfere with water quality.
+C89520, or Envirobrass II, is a lead-free metal alloy created with the concern in mind that water delivery systems should not interfere with water quality.
 For many years, brass has been the choice for plumbing equipment such as meters and valves.
 But even high-quality brass contains 8% lead.
-Envirobrass II alloys offer the foundry industry modern, environmentally friendly no-lead bronze alloys that are able to meet the stringent requirements of current water purity regulations.
+Envirobrass II alloys offer the foundry industry modern, environmentally friendly alloys that are able to meet the stringent requirements of current water purity regulations.
 Federal regulations limit the amount of lead permitted in public drinking water.
-Envirobrass II removes the concern of lead leaching into drinking water from in-line plumbing components..
+Envirobrass II removes the concern of lead leaching into drinking water from in-line plumbing components.

 LEAD-FREE BEARING BRONZE